cs1302uga/cs1302-minesweeper-alpha/README.md

 #### Command Syntax Format

-In the sections below, each command will the syntax format that it must adhere to in order to be considered correct.
+In the sections below, we describe the syntax format that each command must adhere to in order to be considered correct.
 Syntactically incorrect commands are considered an error.
 Information about displaying errors to the player is contained in a section below.